Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: Introduction

 The situation becomes even more challenging when combined with the strong privacy-preserving scenario, in which the servers are restricted from probing the information of clients \cite{FL_survey1}.
 For example, in the keyboard input prediction task, the device-server communication is stateless -- end devices can be invited to participate, but cannot be tracked, and their reliability (i.e., the chance that they drop/opt out during the training) is agnostic.

 In this paper, we propose a novel protocol (HybridFL) to enable privacy-preserving, efficient federated learning under the MEC architecture.
 Fig. 1 shows an overview of our protocol.
-Apart from adapting FL to the three-layer hierarchy of MEC, we leverage the capability of edge nodes to boost the efficiency of FL.
-We also take into account both the unreliability and heterogeneity of end devices under strong privacy conditions.
+We leverage the capability of edge nodes to boost the efficiency of communication and adapt FL to the three-layer hierarchy of MEC by making the FL process a hybrid of client-edge and edge-cloud collaborations.
+We also take into account both the unreliability and heterogeneity of end devices under strong privacy conditions and adopt a pace steering mechanism which is a hybrid of synchronous (edge-cloud) and asynchronous (client-edge) communication..
 The main contributions of our work are outlined as follows:

 \begin{itemize} \item We propose a novel protocol (HybridFL) to drive the FL process in the three-layer architecture of MEC.
 HybridFL facilitates efficient model exchanges via the combination of quota-triggered regional aggregation (via the edge layer) and immediate cloud aggregation. \item We mitigate the impact of client drop-out by introducing a regional slack factor for each edge node (i.e. region) into the client selection step via a probabilistic estimation method under strong privacy-preserving conditions that cause clients' reliability to be agnostic. \item We introduce Effective Data Coverage (EDC) into the step of cloud-level model aggregation and present the convergence analysis for our protocol. \item We conducted extensive experiments with machine learning tasks (using two public data sets) to evaluate the performance of our HybridFL protocol.
 Experimental results demonstrate significant improvement in average round duration, global model's convergence speed and accuracy, and the energy consumption of end devices. \end{itemize}